deadlyvipers/dojo_rules/introduction.md

-Hey, it's me, that guy dude Shaffer
+Hey, it's me, that guy dude Shaffer.
+I have all the bases.